AdobeDocs/analytics.en/help/implement/validate/hash-collisions.md

 ---
 # Hash collisions

 Dimensions in Adobe Analytics collect string values.
 Sometimes these strings are hundreds of characters long, while other times they are short.
 To improve performance, these string values are not used directly in processing.
-Instead, a hash is computed for each value to make all values uniformly sized.
-All reports run on these hashed values, where each hash is replaced by the original text.
-Hashes drastically increase the performance of Analytics reports.
+Instead, a hash is computed for each value to make all values a uniform size.
+All reports run on these hashed values, which drastically increase their performance.

 For most fields, the string is first converted to all lowercase.
 Lowercase conversion reduces the number of unique values.
 Values are hashed on a monthly basis - the case for a given value uses the first value seen each month.
-From month to month there is a small possibility that two unique variable values hash to the same value.
+From month to month, there is a small possibility that two unique variable values hash to the same value.
 This concept is known as a *hash collision*.

-Hash collisions can manifest in reporting as follows:
+Hash collisions can manifest in reports as follows:

-* If you trend a value and you see a spike for a month, it is possible that another value for that variable uses the same hash.
+* If you view a report over time and see an unexpected spike, it is possible that multiple unique values for that variable use the same hash.
 * If you use a segment and see an unexpected value, it is possible that the unexpected dimension item uses the same hash as another dimension item that matched your segment.

 ## Odds of a hash collision